ecbc0/note-math/item_en/set-theory_en.typ

     $
     Can be divided into multiple sentences, so that it is convenient to add/remove properties to get different structs

   $Set 0, Set 1, ...$ looks like the set of natural numbers $ℕ$, so should we assume a new hierarchy $Set ℕ$ again?
 Then for $Set ℕ$, continue to use the object construct rule ...
+Although it is indeed possible to abstractly define $Set ℕ$ and subsequent things, $Set n$ of specific natural numbers $n$ is needed, and also requires an infinite set hierarchy, a potentially infinite input, in the sense of recursive descent (perhaps the definition of $Set 0 ∈ Set 1$ should be part of the input), but the language rules of recursive descent are finite

   $Set 0$ language is potentially infinite, and so is hierarchy-order-of-set language.
 Of course most of programming language is potentially infinite